adey-px/cluster-music/README.md

 12. Copy and paste inside (''), the Database_url from heroku - already shown at the terminal in Step 10
 13. At the top of settings.py, import dj_database_url
 14. Run migration using python3 manage.py migrate to transfer data from default sqlite3 to remote Postgres on heroku
+15. Use git commands to push project code to GitHub and update the remote repo

 ## 6.0 Credits